 Mandeville Canyon is a north-south running trench in Brentwood area of the Santa Monica Mountains.
 Above Mandeville Canyon is San Vicente Mountain, a 1,960-foot summit that was used at the start of the cold war as a defense site to protect Los Angeles from Soviet attacks.
 Mandeville Canyon is enclosed by two long finger-like ridges, Westridge and Canyonback Ridge.
-There are trails running down each ridge that can be reached via fire road from Mandeville Canyon Road, which runs down the center of the residential canyon.
+Trails run down each ridge, which can be reached via fire roads from Mandeville Canyon Road, which runs down the center of the residential canyon.
 These trails can be used to explore the upper stretches of Mandeville Canyon and San Vicente Mountain Park, creating a 5-mile loop with 770 feet of elevation gain.

 Beginning from the bottom of the loop, in Mandeville Canyon, you might head east up Hollyhock Fire Road to Canyonback Ridge, but then you would end up looking over your shoulder the entire time to appreciate the scenery.
 It is preferable to complete the loop in a clockwise direction, ascending first to Westridge, then continuing up to San Vicente Mountain, across Mulholland Fire Road, and down Canyonback Ridge to Hollyhock Fire Road.
 At the end, there is a short distance to walk on Mandeville Canyon Road to return to the first trailhead.

 The dirt hiking road up to Westridge starts from Garden Lane Road, a few hundred feet off Mandeville Canyon Road, 4.8 miles north of Sunset Boulevard.
 The service road is used by DWP to access an electric line running up the west side of the canyon.
 The road is closed to other vehicle traffic, but is a welcoming route for hikers and mountain bikers.